researchsoft/website/content/_index/25-join-resa.md

 #title_align = "center" # Default is center, can be left, right or center
 +++

-**WE'RE RECRUITING!
-ReSA is hiring [two part-time Community Managers](https://docs.google.com/document/d/1FgRKdLr4wSrUabLluaWb93Q0W70I6MK3qSL8SqxYggk/edit) to be located in Africa and Asia**.

-In line with this mission, ReSA offers **opportunities for community members representing multiple stakeholders** to work together to achieve shared goals.
-As per our [Code of Conduct](./code-of-conduct/), ReSA welcomes and encourages participation by people of all backgrounds and identities.

 You can become involved by:

   - Attending our [Research Software Community Forum](https://www.researchsoft.org/events/2022-06/)